11x-dev/avatar-name-enhancement-11xdev/README.md

 2. Clicking the left and right arrows to adjust variations of the alien do NOT change the avatar name
 3. There are no side effects:

-a) The avatar name should NOT rapidly change before settling on the final name (you may need to try a few times to get this issue)
+a) The avatar name should NOT rapidly change before settling on the final name

 b) Clicking the "Change Name" button still properly changes the avatar name

+c) Refreshing the browser page keeps the last selected avatar name and character

 ![Character selection page screenshot](https://res.cloudinary.com/dxq77puhi/image/upload/v1749704526/Annotated_avatar_name_screenshot_11xdev_6_11_2025_fpgape.png)